ctstone/azure-sdk-for-net/sdk/formrecognizer/samples/04-Authenticate-With-AAD.md

-# Authenticate with Azure Active Directory
+# Authenticate Form Recognizer with Azure Active Directory

 This sample demonstrates how to authenticate with the Form Recognizer service using an OAuth token obtained from your Azure Active Directory.